pleonardodp12/FaleMais/README.md

 # Acesse a pasta do projeto no seu terminal/cmd
 $ cd FaleMais

-# Vá para a pasta da aplicação Front End
+# Vá para a pasta da aplicação mobile
 $ cd mobile

 # Instale as dependências